 Psychologically, Mr. Insomnia is going through behavioral problems that require psychological treatment.
-Living his life as he is expected and not as he truly wants to, is allowing his real emotions to build up somewhere in the back of his subconscious.
-He has decorated his house exactly like Ikea showcases.
-He goes to work everyday and follows the guidelines, although he’d like to tell his boss where he can shove his cornflower blue tie.
+Living his life as he is expected and not as he truly wants to is allowing his real emotions to build up somewhere in the back of his subconscious.
+Cornelius has decorated his house exactly like Ikea showcases.
+He goes to work every day and follows the guidelines, although he’d like to tell his boss where he can shove his cornflower blue tie.
 Cornelius doesn’t express these feelings and they bottle up within him causing severe insomnia.

-So the different support groups for gravely ill patients, becomes his form of psychotherapy.
+So, the different support groups for gravely ill patients becomes his form of psychotherapy.
 In pretending to be like the others, he connects with their pain and releases his emotions through crying.
 Marla Singer’s presence disrupts this cycle because she reminds him that he doesn’t belong in those groups.
 I mean, Marla is sitting in a testicular cancer group smoking a cigarette.
 It’s so obvious that she doesn’t belong and he is reminded that he is also lying in those groups.

 If he’s nuts, Marla is insane.
 For reasons neither I or Cornelius can understand, Marla also enjoys going to all these support groups.
 He strikes a deal with her and hopes to never see her again, till he meets Tyler.

 Tyler starts Fight Club and Cornelius begins to change.
 He comes into work with his face beaten to a pulp and blood stains on his perfect work shirt.
 He moves into an abandoned house with Tyler that is falling apart.
 Far from the OCD strategic Ikea layout, he had in his apartment.